gensyn-ai/noloco/README.md

     --config-name c4_diloco_100m_8.yaml
 ```

 Note that the total number of workers is dictated by nnodes and nproc-per-node (in this case 8).
-Launch the training by running the script in every node that should participate on the training.
-The environmental variables MASTER_ADDR and MASTER_PORT should be set to match one of the nodes with a port and IP address that is reacheble from all nodes.
+Launch the training by running the script in every node that should participate.
+The environment variables `MASTER_ADDR` and `MASTER_PORT` should be set to match one of the nodes with a port and IP address that is reachable from all nodes.